slegras/EBAI2018/hands-on/hands-on.md

 └───02-Mapping
 |    └───index
 |    └───IP
+│       ├── repA <- you should be here
+│       ├── repB
 ```

+<- CHECKED UNTIL THERE

 3. Let's see the parameters of bowtie before launching the mapping:
   * Escherichia_coli_K12 is the name of our genome index file